Eye Doctors Caring For Your Child’s Future Vision

 - School-aged children have annual eye exams from ages 6 to 19.

 Your child’s eyes are growing along with the rest of their body, so it’s important to catch any vision changes or conditions as soon as possible when they’re easier to treat.

-What are Common Vision Issues in Childhood?
+Common Vision Issues in Kids?

 Children’s eyes are different from adult eyes, so they need special care and attention.
 Children often don’t know that what they’re seeing is different from anyone else, so they may not be able to communicate any issues they’re having.

 Here are some of the common vision problems we see in kids.

 Myopia is a refractive error that typically begins in childhood.
 It’s a very common condition; about 30% of Canadians are nearsighted.
 People who are nearsighted have difficulty seeing objects far away.